 Seminal French fluxus artist Robert Filliou is one of the most radical French artists of the second half of the twentieth century, who opened up endless possibilities in the medium of sculpture through his performative approach and use of chance and play.
 Filliou challenged the role of art in everyday life and its status as a finished product.

-French Fluxus artist Robert Filliou’s humourous assemblages, drawings, and sculptures led to the foundation of his first gallery in 1961: the gallery existed in the form of a hat in which he would place small artworks so that he could travel with both the space and the works themselves.
+Filliou’s collection of humorous assemblages, drawings, and sculptures led to the foundation of his first gallery in 1961, which existed in the form of a hat in which he would place small artworks so that he could travel with both the space, and the works themselves.